 When it comes to ideal destinations for the last bit of summer fun, Los Angeles is a great place to visit over Labor Day weekend, offering plenty to do for tourists of all ages.
-From Fleet Week and the Los Angeles Country Fair to music, food, art, and film festivals, you can send off the summer in style all over the Valley this year.
+From Fleet Week and the Los Angeles County Fair to music, food, art, and film festivals, you can send off the summer in style this year.

 Be sure to book your accommodations in advance, though, as spaces are likely to fill up closer to the holiday.

 Los Angeles Fleet Week is a celebration of the U.S. Armed Forces that takes place for four days over Labor Day Weekend at the Port of Los Angeles in San Pedro.
 It features public ship tours of active Navy and Coast Guard ships, aerial demos, military equipment demonstrations, a resource village for active military and veterans, a Science, Technology, Engineering and Mathematics (STEM) Expo, live music, food trucks, and even a few parties.

 The main event takes place near the Los Angeles World Cruise Center Terminal.
 While most events are free to attend, check the event website to ensure whether museums or other components of Los Angeles Fleet Week charge admission.

 The LA County Fair starts Labor Day weekend and runs throughout much of September.
 The kickoff events on the holiday weekend feature live music, rides, livestock shows, gardening demonstrations, and hundreds of gadgets to discover.
 The LA County Fair takes place at the Fairplex in Pomona, off the I-10 freeway.
 Admission varies, but you can get a season pass if you plan to visit for more than one day, and other discounts are offered.